hamadro/nextend-accordion-menu/readme.txt

 == Installation ==

-1. Upload the plugin through ‘Plugins > Add New > Upload’ interface or upload nextend-accordion-menu folder to the ‘/wp-content/plugins/’ directory.
+1. Upload the plugin through 'Plugins > Add New > Upload' interface or upload nextend-accordion-menu folder to the '/wp-content/plugins/' directory.
 2. Activate the Nextend Accordion Menu plugin through the 'Plugins' menu in WordPress.
 3. *Optional: If you would like to create a new Accordion Menu, then you need a custom menu from WordPress.
-Use an existing or create a new ‘Appearance > Menus’ menu.*
+Use an existing or create a new 'Appearance > Menus' menu.*
-4. Create a new Accordion Menu: Click on the ‘Accordion Menus > Add New’ menu, add a title, choose a source from the WordPress menus and finally click on the Save button.
+4. Create a new Accordion Menu: Click on the 'Accordion Menus > Add New' menu, add a title, choose a source from the WordPress menus and finally click on the Save button.
 Now you can customize your menu's themes level by level and set the other options.
-5. In the ‘Appearance > Widgets’ menu select the Nextend Accordion Menu widget and add to one of your widget areas.
+5. In the 'Appearance > Widgets' menu select the Nextend Accordion Menu widget and add to one of your widget areas.
 Select one of your accordion menu, set the required settings and save your widget.
 6. [Check our official documentation for more information](http://www.nextendweb.com/wiki/installation-on-wordpress/)

 == Frequently Asked Questions ==